Participatory arts and video installation. Modern Art Oxford, 2020-21.

 Breathworks began as a digital participatory project led by Lucy Sabin, Creative Associate (Digital) at Modern Art Oxford.
 The gallery’s audiences were invited to capture an experience related to breathing, submitting an image and 20-60 seconds of audio via an online form specifically designed for the project.

-Breathworks was originally conceived in January 2020, yet adapted in response to the respiratory pandemic of COVID-19 and the antiracist protests that railed against breathlessness in all its forms.
-The project’s scope grew from an online exhibition into an events programme and video installation as part of the ‘Responsive Space’ exhibition at MAO (October 2020 – TBC 2021).
+Breathworks was originally conceived in January 2020, yet adapted in response to the respiratory pandemic of COVID-19 and the antiracist protests against breathlessness in all its forms.
+The project’s scope grew from an online exhibition into an events programme and video installation as part of the ‘Responsive Space’ exhibition at MAO (2nd October 2020 – 18 April 2021 [subject to gallery closures]).

 Breathworks featured on BBC Arts, Art Daily, a-n The Artists Information Company, and The Oxford Times.